 These deliciously roasted potato bacon roses are perfect for a romantic dinner or a party.
-You will see that these roses may look really fancy, but they are quick and easy to make.
+Although they may look really fancy, they are quick and easy to make.

 Get ready for fancy!
 These beautiful roses are the ultimate in fancy dining.
-Just in time for Valentine's Day or any night, you want to make special!
+Just in time for Valentine’s Day or any night that you want to make special!

 Crispy on the outside, the potato and bacon flavors make this a great side dish for any dinner.
-If you love potatoes as much as we do, you will want to try this heavenly Cream Cheese Mashed Potatoes recipe, too!
+If you love potatoes as much as we do, you will want to try this heavenly Cream Cheese Mashed Potatoes recipe!

 All you need is two simple ingredients.
 Russet potatoes and bacon.
 That is it!